anhtholee/zalo-hit-song/README.md

 - `sample_submission.csv`: an example of submission for the public test.
 The submission file should be in .csv format, with 1118 rows and WITHOUT header.
 The score rounding to 4 decimal places.

 ## Approach
+### Features
+I had not the time to experiment with actual audio content (spectrogram, MFCC features, etc.), which might be the key to get good results.
+Therefore only the metadata (both from the `csv` file and the `mp3` files) are used.
+Apart from the metadata features, there are some engineered ones:
+- Datetime components (month, year, hour, day of week, etc.) are extracted and each are converted into cyclical components (sine & cosine).
+- `artist_is_composer`: whether the artist also composed the song
+- `hot_artist`, `hot_composer`: whether the artist/composer of the song is 'hot' (based on average ranking in the training set)
+- `n_artists`, `n_composers`: number of artists, composers featured in that song.
+- `is_cover`, `is_remix`, `is_beat`, `is_ost`: whether the song title contains the corresponding words.
+- Embedding features: Generated from neural network, the idea is from this original paper: [Entity Embeddings of Categorical Variables](http://arxiv.org/abs/1604.06737), which was inspired by Word2Vec's.

+### Modelling
+Final submission is weighted average of 5 models:
+- XGBoost
+- CatBoost
+- Naive (predict the mean of artist/composers/album/genre ranking for each song)
+- MLP (2 hidden layers of 64 & 32 nodes, categorical features represented as embedding matrices)
+- XGBoost with embedding features generated from MLP training.

 ## How to create the submission file (tested on `python 3.7`)
 ### Package installation